openfaas/openfaas.github.io/_posts/2018-09-06-stateless-microservices.md

 $ for i in {1..10000} ; do sleep 0.01 && curl http://127.0.0.1:8080/function/frank-says && echo ; done
 ```

 In another window enter: `watch faas-cli list` or run `faas-cli list` periodically.
-You should see the value for `Inovcations` increase and the `Replicas` increase as auto-scaling kicks in.
+You should see the value for `Invocations` increase and the `Replicas` increase as auto-scaling kicks in.

 ```
 Function                        Invocations     Replicas